aceinetx/TWn/APIDOCS.md

   secondW.w = 10;
   secondW.h = 10;
   symbols.appendWindow(&secondW);
   while(1){}; // IMPORTANT: Place this infinite loop at the end of twnEntry to not unload windows you created, or you'll get segmentation fault.
-This infinite loop will not stop TWn from execution, because twnEntry runs in a thread
+This loop will not stop TWn from execution, because twnEntry runs in a thread
 }
 ```